Taliahsoleymani/hrv_collab/README.md

    - Average HRV at Scan Time Points
    - Effect of Placebo on HRV
    - Correlation Between Change in Mood Rating and HR Level at the End of the Infusion
+## Acknowledgements

+This project would not have been possible without the guidance and help of Dr. Jen Evans.
+Thank you!
+I also extend our gratitude to the patients who generously contributed to the study that inspired this project.